Learning Semidefinite Regularizers: Convergence Analysis of Our Algorithm

 Theorem \ref{thm:localconvergence} gives deterministic conditions on the underlying data under which our algorithm recovers the correct regularizer.
 In this section we demonstrate that these conditions are in fact satisfied with high probability by certain natural random ensembles.
 Our first result states that random Gaussian linear maps upon normalization satisfy the requirements on the linear map in Theorem \ref{thm:localconvergence}:

 \begin{proposition} Let $\tilde{\L} : \R^{q \times q} \rightarrow \R^d$ be a linear map in which each of the $d$ component linear functionals are specified by matrices $\tilde{\L}_{i} \in \R^{q \times q}$ with i.i.d random Gaussian entries with mean zero and variance $1/d$.
 Let $\L$ represent a normalized map obtained by composing $\tilde{\L}$ with a positive-definite rank-preserver.
 Fix any $\delta <1$.
-Then there exist positive constants $c_1,c_2,c_3$ depending only on $\delta$ such that if $d \geq c_1 q(r + \log q)$, then $(i)$ $\delta_{4r}(\L) \leq \delta$ and $(ii)$ $\|\L\|_2 \leq \sqrt{\frac{5q^2}{d}}$ with probability greater than $1 - c_2\exp(-c_3 d)$. \end{proposition}
+Then there exist positive constants $c_1,c_2,c_3$ depending only on $\delta$ such that if $d \geq c_1 r q$, then $(i)$ $\delta_{4r}(\L) \leq \delta$ and $(ii)$ $\|\L\|_{\spec} \leq \sqrt{\frac{5q^2}{d}}$ with probability greater than $1 - c_2\exp(-c_3 d)$. \end{proposition}

 The proof of this result is given in Appendix \ref{apx:randlinmaps}.
 As shown in \cite{CanPla:11} random Gaussian linear maps from $\R^{q \times q}$ to $\R^d$ satisfy the restricted isometry property for rank-$4r$ matrices if $d \gtrsim rq$ (and this bound is tight).
-Our result shows that under a slightly stronger assumption on $d$, `most' linear maps satisfy the more restrictive requirements of Theorem \ref{thm:localconvergence}.
+Our result shows that under the same scaling assumption on $d$, `most' linear maps satisfy the more restrictive requirements of Theorem \ref{thm:localconvergence}.
 Next we consider families of random low-rank matrices: